tailsdotcom/coding-test/README.md

 ### First

-* Create a new Python-based application (any framework is fine, we prefer Flask)
+* Create a new Python-based application (any framework is fine, we prefer Flask).

 ### If you are applying for a backend role
 * Render the list of stores from the stores.json file in alphabetical order using a template.